CENSUS/shadow/README.md

 ### Support for symbols

-*Note: This feature is currently Windows-only!*
+*Note: This feature is currently Firefox/Windows-only!*

 The **symbol** command allows you to search for SpiderMonkey and DOM classes (and structures) of specific sizes.
 This is useful when you're trying to exploit